Polynomials for Crystal Frameworks and the Rigid Unit Mode Spectrum: Determinations of RUM spectra.

-Finally, note that former case does not hold.
-One can see this, thematically, by demonstrating that there are no local flexes.
-Alternatively one may simply compute $\det \Phi(1/3,1/3) \neq 0$.
+In fact the former case does not hold.
+One can see this, thematically, by demonstrating that there are no local flexes or one may compute $\det \Phi(1/3,1/3) \neq 0$.
 Thus the RUM spectrum is precisely the fourfold union above.

-{\bf Examples (b), (c): Deformation phases of $C_a$}.
-The regular 4-ring framework $\C_a$ has a finite flex deformation, or phase transition, to a companion frameworks $\C_b$ in which each $8$-ring of triangles borders a regular octahedron.
-We call $\C_b$ the regular $8$-ring framework.
-A motif for the natural translation group is formed by an $8$-ring of $24$ edges with four boundary vertices omitted.
-See Figure 5.
-There are $8$ edges with external vertices and so the expectation is that $p_{\C_b}(z,w)$ has degree $8$ and this is the case.
-In particular it follows, from Corollary \ref{c:LocalRUM} for example, that there are no localised RUMs anywhere in the infinite framework.
-No apparent band-limited infinitesimal flexes are present in this framework and indeed numerical calculation shows that there are no lines of wave vectors and that the RUM spectrum is exotic, consisting of four closed disjoint curves on $\bT^2$ meeting at $(1,1,1)$.
+{\bf Example (b): The 2D zeolite framework $\C_{\rm oct}$}.
+There are no local or band-limited infinitesimal infinitesimal flexes evident for the regular octagon framework and so the expectation is that the RUM spectrum is trivial or a union of proper curves.

+Returning to the 2D zeolites of Figure 5 the third of these, with external angle $8\pi/12$, is equal to $\C_{\rm star}$, although with a different translation group, $\T'$, for which the old period vectors are rotated by $\pi/4$ and scaled by the factor $\sqrt{2}$.
+In view of this rotation it follows that

+In terms of reduced wave vectors this corresponds to the subset of the unit square $[0,1)^2$ given as the union of the two diagonals.

+As we have noted earlier, the 4-pointed star framework is related to its 8-pointed star companion $\C_{\rm oct}$ by a continuous flex.
+It follows that the $24$ by $24$ symbol matrix function $\Phi_{\rm star}(z_1,z_2)$ for the former (for $\T'$) is naturally "continuously connected" to the symbol function $\Phi_{\rm oct}(z_1,z_2)$ by an explicit continuous path $t\to \Phi_t(z_1,z_2)$.
+This in turn provides a set-valued map which we refer to as the \textit{RUM spectrum evolution} for this (periodicity-preserving) flex:

+When this is made explicit by computation the octagon framework has exotic (nonlinear) spectrum as indicated in Figure 8 and evolves towards the cross-shaped spectrum of $\C_{\rm star}$ under the continuous flex.

+In fact one can obtain the RUM spectrum of the octagon framework completely analytically, although with some significant algebraic complexity, as follows.

-While the matrix-function $\Phi_{\C_b}(z)$ is rather large, with $24$ rows and columns, it is sparse and its entries may be conveniently normalised by dividing each row by the magnitude of the $x$-coordinate difference.
-The magnitudes of the nonzero nonunit entries of the resulting matrix are then the tangents of the angles $k\pi/24$, for $k=1,3,5,7,9,11$, all of which lie in the field extension $\bQ(\sqrt{2},\sqrt{3})$.
-It can be shown that
+Note first that a motif for $\C_{\rm oct}$ is formed by the 24 edges of the $8$-ring for $F_e$ with $F_v$ obtained by omitting four boundary vertices as, for example, in Figure 5.
+There are $8$ edges with external vertices and each contributes a row to $\Phi_{\rm oct}$ with a simple monomial and so it follows that $p_{\rm oct}(z,w)$ has degree $8$ at most.
+The $24 \times 24$ function matrix $\Phi_{\rm oct}(z)$ is sparse and the (at most) four nonzero functions in each row may be conveniently normalised by dividing by the magnitude of the $x$-coordinate difference for that row.
+The magnitudes of the nonzero nonunit entries are then the tangents of the angles $k\pi/24$, for $k=1,3,5,7,9,11$, all of which lie in the field extension $\bQ(\sqrt{2},\sqrt{3})$.
+The crystal polynomial can be computed and admits an explicit factorisation as the product